 Nearly ninety percent of callers opposed the bill, ranging from families with solar, nonprofit organizations, climate and equity activists, a former oil worker in Kern County who’s seen environmental racism from fossil fuels first hand and International Brotherhood of Electrical Workers signatory contractor Sullivan Solar Power.
 Another union contractor, Baker Electric Home Energy, in addition to the Center for Sustainable Energy and GRID Alternatives, program administrators for the state's $1 billion “Solar on Multifamily Affordable Housing” rebate program, also called in to oppose the bill.

-Despite this public outcry of concern, it was not enough to prevent the bill from passing through the Assembly U&E Committee and it is now headed to the California Assembly Appropriations committee, which the bill’s original author chairs.
+Despite this public outcry of concern, it was not enough to prevent the bill from passing through the Assembly U&E Committee and it was referred to the California Assembly Appropriations committee, which the bill’s original author chairs.

-Significant amendments were made to the bill on April 21st by the Assembly U&E Committee.
+Significant amendments were made to the bill on April 21st 2021 by the Assembly U&E Committee, followed by amendments on May 28th 2021.
 The amendments make this bill go from a bad bill, to the worst attack on rooftop solar to date.

 Amendments to AB 1139 include:

 Since the current/amended version of the bill eliminates its pro-equity provisions (increased CARE subsidies and funding for low-income solar) and adds additional anti-solar language, this bill needs to be stopped.